rcbevans/IC_HPCE_6b/readme.txt

 The cuda helper function files are contained within src/cuda/

-The code variations are contained within bitecoin_miner.cpp (containing our tbb implementation), cuda_miner.cpp (containing the cuda implementation) and tbb_cuda_miner.cpp (containing the cuda and tbb implementation combined)
+The code variations are contained within bitecoin_miner.cpp (containing a combined cuda and tbb implementation)

-Each variation can be run both locally and connected to the exchange by running make -B XXX_miner_connect_local OR   make -B XXX_miner_connect_exchange
+Using the makefile provided in the working directory the following commands can be run to connect to a local or exchange server..

+make -B miner_connect_local  OR   make - B miner_connect_exchange $(EXCHANGE_ADDR) $(EXCHANGE_PORT)